 The Eisenhower administration proposed a highway system that required financing through a federal bond issuance and where states provided nearly 70% of the costs.
 This plan was based on the recommendations of the Clay Committee.

 Both the Senate and House summarily rejected Eisenhower’s plan.
 Both would go on to propose their own versions.

 Senator Albert Gore, Sr. sponsored the Senate’s version.
 Gore’s bill flipped the cost-sharing proposal, arguing that the federal share should be 75%.
-The Senate approved Gore’s proposal, though it was notable that it left the financing mechanism up to the House of Representatives’ proposal.
+The Senate approved Gore’s proposal, though it notably left the financing mechanism up to the House of Representatives’ proposal.

 The House bill would eventually be a combination of efforts from Hale Boggs and George Fallon.
 The proposal included the creation of a Highway Trust Fund that would be funded through an increased gas tax and taxes on vehicle parts that utilized the system.

 In this version, the federal government would assume 90% of the costs.
-Eisenhower was no fan of the “pay as you go” approach, though acquiesced to the changes because he wanted a compromise.
+Eisenhower was no fan of the “pay as you go” approach, though eventually compromised.

 Eisenhower signed the resulting Interstate Federal Aid Highway Act of 1956 into law on June 29, 1956.
 For such a monumental bill that would change the landscape of the United States, it received relatively little fanfare.

 Eisenhower signed from the Walter Reed Medical Center as he was recovering from an intestinal ailment.

 The Interstate Highway Act and the Cold War